 The environmental footprint of the online world is constantly expanding as its energy consumption rises to meet demand, but there are benefits too, which must be set against the costs.
 Greenpeace estimates that by 2025, the technology sector could consume 20% of the world’s total electricity; this increase from 7% currently is attributed to the expansion of cloud computing and the further development of new technologies, such as artificial intelligence, which require a great deal of computing power.
-Despite these claims, many recent reports by companies such as Microsoft have stated that the growth of cloud computing has had a minimal impact on energy consumption and further improvements in efficiency will negate the impact of ever-expanding storage and processing.
+Despite these claims, many recent reports by companies such as Microsoft have stated that the growth of cloud storage has had a minimal impact on energy consumption and further improvements in efficiency will negate the impact of ever-expanding storage and processing.
 What is the truth of the environmental impact of cloud computing?

 What is Cloud Computing?

 Cloud computing, despite existing since the early 1960s, was developed as a marketing term in the late 1990s.
 The idea is that data can be collected, analysed and stored in specialised, shared data centres all over the world before being accessed through a multitude of web-enabled services.
 The data can be processed online, and is fast becoming the go-to solution for commercial and government systems, with cloud applications ranging from personal productivity tools like Office365 to large database solutions powered by Microsoft Azure.

 In 2018 it was estimated that 3.6 billion people were accessing a huge range of cloud computing services including Google Drive, Office365, Oracle, Netflix and Dropbox.
 The largest providers of cloud computing are Amazon Web services (AWS), Microsoft Azure and Google Cloud Platform.